2016 is coming in like a LION!

 The construction of a new washroom facility started January 4th in the Lower Seymour Conservation Reserve’s main public parking lot.
 Construction is expected to take place for 3-4 months.

-Get ready for a new jump line on Seymour and some work to start on Bridle Path (find the work plan HERE).
+Get ready for a new jump line on Seymour and some work to start on Bridle Path.

 The Fromme Ascent will optimistically be connected by summer, new connectors from the Fromme Parking Lot into Natural High and RSA are being tackled in February in collaboration with the DNV.